The forest restoration work is accomplished in part by using large, heavy equipment, primarily bulldozers and excavators.

 Living with Fire

-During your travels through Redwood National and State Parks, you may notice trees and landscapes (particularly prairies) that have been charred by fire.
-Some burns happened due to lightning strikes, some from American Indian-ignited fires of the past, and some from park management using prescribed fire.
+During your travels through Redwood National and State Parks, you may notice trees and landscapes (particularly prairies) that have been influenced by fire.
+Some fire scars happened due to lightning strikes, some charing comes from traditional ignited fires of past centuries, and some from park management using prescribed fire.

-The American Indian method of managing plant communities with fire contributed to ecosystem health by clearing brush and encouraging new growth.
+The Indigenous method of managing plant communities with fire contributed to ecosystem health by clearing brush and encouraging new growth.
 However, management practices by Euro-Americans brought a century of fire suppression and altered landscapes.

 Objectives for prairies and oak woodlands: